gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: First meal on board - lunch!
     latitude: 46.487254358919635
     longitude: -80.99231302952937
     text: Having had a chance to settle into my room and explore a bit more of the train, of which it is certainly big, it was time for lunch.
-Both lunch and dinner are 3 course meals and cooked fresh on board the train.
+Both lunch and dinner are three course meals and cooked fresh on board the train.
 Each meal provides a chance to meet new people and discover new perspectives from all walks of life, while being united by a love of the train.
 After meals, most people head back to their rooms for a short rest.
 The kitchen certainly does not hold back on portion sizes!
     images:
     - url: /travel/2023-11-19-the-canadian/meal-lunch-main.jpg
       alt: Main course